sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 COM12 -> esp32-s3-03
 ```

-Those COM numbers may change after reconnect, reboot, driver changes, or moving the devices to different USB ports.
+COM port numbers are temporary bench mappings.
+They may change after reconnecting the boards, moving USB ports, rebooting Windows, or reinstalling drivers.

+The durable identity is the value in `device_id.txt`, not the COM port number.

 ## Directory Structure